-In response to advances in technology, the Clearwater Public Library is endeavoring to develop resources and services that meet the information, educational, and recreational needs of the community.
-It is within this context that the Library offers access to the Internet.
+In response to advances in technology, the Clearwater Public Library endeavors to develop resources and services that meet the informational, educational, and recreational needs of the community.
+It is within this context that the library offers access to the internet.

 - Users may not disrupt or interfere with other computer or network users, services, or equipment.
 Intentional disruption of the operation of computer systems and networks is a violation of Florida state law and users may be held responsible.

 - Users may not represent themselves as another person nor use internet access to transmit obscene, threatening, or harassing materials.

 - Users must respect the legal protections to data and software provided by copyright and license law.

 - Although the library staff is able to offer searching suggestions and answer some questions, most cannot provide in-depth training on internet and personal computer use.

 - Viewing material that can reasonably be expected to disturb other patrons or staff is not permitted.

 - It is a violation of state law, Chapter 847, Florida Statutes, to view “child pornography” or “obscene material” or to provide material “harmful to minors” to any person under the age of 18.

 Reviewed March 2017